stk-kriging/stk/admin/BACKWARD_COMPATIBILITY.md

 For backward compatiblity, all functions that explicitely manipulate this field must consider that the model is noiseless (`lognoisevariance = -inf`) if the `lognoisevariance` field is missing.

+The preferred way of dealing with this backward compatibility issue is through the `stk_isnoisy` function.